BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing made of natural fabrics like cotton or linen, as Kumasi can get quite hot and humid.
-Include a light rain jacket or umbrella, especially if you're visiting during the rainy seasons (roughly April-June and September-October).
-Comfortable walking shoes are a must for exploring markets and historical sites.
+Pack light, breathable clothing made from natural fabrics like cotton or linen, as Kumasi can get very hot and humid.
+Include a light rain jacket or umbrella, especially during the rainy seasons (roughly April-June and September-November).
+Comfortable walking shoes are a must for exploring.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.